-The affordable housing build rate in South East Lincolnshire has fluctuated throughout the last 11 years, with build rates reaching a low point in 2012/13 but since then build rates have generally improved.
-Up to the year 2036, the Boston Borough Strategic Housing Market Assessment (SHMA) (2015) identified a need for 250 affordable homes a year in Boston Borough whilst the Peterborough Sub-Regional Strategic Housing Market Assessment Update (2015) identified a need for around 284 affordable homes a year in South Holland.
-If the trend of past completions continues, the area will fall well below this requirement.
+The affordable housing build rate in South East Lincolnshire has fluctuated throughout the last 13 years, with build rates reaching a peak in this year.
+Up to the year 2036, the Boston Borough Strategic Housing Market Assessment (SHMA) (2015) identified a need for 250 affordable homes a year in Boston Borough whilst the Peterborough Sub-Regional Strategic Housing Market Assessment Update (2017) identified a need for around 284 affordable homes a year in South Holland.
+The area falling well below this requirement.